Reproductive Endocrinology & Infertility Fellowship

 Our fellows have received recognition for their work, including a nomination for the American Society for Reproductive Medicine (ASRM) Scientific Program Prize Paper in 2016 and the Prize Paper Award in 2017 for research conducted by Kara Goldman, MD, on fertility preservation in murine models during chemotherapy.
 In addition, Jason Kofinas, MD, received a nomination for the ASRM Scientific Program Prize Paper in 2017 for “The Association of Mitochondrial Copy Number and Deletion Ration to Oocyte Competency: A Multiplex Real Time PCR Evaluation of In Vitro Matured Human Oocytes and Their Mitochondrial Complement.”

-Examples of thesis projects completed by past fellows include the following:
+Examples of recent thesis projects completed by past fellows include the following:

 In addition to producing a wide range of thesis projects, our fellows are regularly published in nationally recognized peer-reviewed publications.